kofiarthurs/aws-ec2/README.md

 <img src="https://imgur.com/BRiQ6dH.png" height="80%" width="80%"/>

 <h2>Creating  Non-Root User Account</h2>
 Using IAM (Identity and Access Management), I created a group called admins and assigned the AdministratorAccess permission policy to it.
 I added JDoe to the group.
-It’s best practice to add users to groups, than to assign custom permissions to each user because as the company grows its will be impossible to manage each users access permissions.
+It’s best practice to add users to groups, than to assign custom permissions to each user because as the company grows it will be impossible to manage each users access permissions.
 </br>
 </br>